Unveiling temperature dependence mechanisms of perpendicular magnetic anisotropy at Fe/MgO interfaces: Effect of magnetic dead layer

-It is noteworthy to mention that modeling magnetic dead layers this way provides a qualitative insight of its influence on the temperature dependence of the magnetic properties of realistic samples.
-In other words, changing the gradient of exchange in our model would modify the values of the scaling exponents without changing the trend of its variation with the sample's thickness.
+In order to check how the magnetic dead layer affects the correlation between temperature dependence of $K$ and $M_s$, we calculated the scaling exponent as a function of thickness of the system presented in Fig~\ref{fig-exponent-dead-layer} whose variation can be fitted exponentially.
+Interestingly, the scaling exponent for all considered thicknesses significantly deviates from the Callen-Callen power law and ranges between $1.5 \le n \le 2.2$.
+Thus, the low values of the experimental scaling exponents reported earlier can be attributed to the presence of a magnetic dead layer.
+Noteworthy, modeling magnetic dead layers in this way provides a qualitative insight of its influence on the temperature dependence of the magnetic properties of realistic samples.
+In other words, changing the model of the Ta diffusion would modify the exchange constants and consequently the values of the scaling exponents without changing the trend of its variation with the sample's thickness.